FOMOED - Trading Dashboard

 In trading, hesitation has a cost.
 Milliseconds matter, visual ambiguity matters, cognitive overload matters.

 When I led UX for FOMOED, the challenge was not designing a dashboard — it was designing decision infrastructure for users operating in volatile markets.
+This was a performance problem, not a visual one.

 Trading platforms are cognitive workspaces.
 Users operate under time pressure, financial exposure, and constant data movement.
 In this environment, interface structure directly affects decision quality.

-Research and workflow analysis exposed four tensions:
+Research and workflow analysis exposed 4 tensions:

-• Information Density vs Comprehension
+Information Density vs Comprehension

 Depth is necessary, but visual competition slows interpretation.

-• Signal vs Noise
+Signal vs Noise

 Without hierarchy, critical data loses priority.

-• Attention Economics
+Attention Economics

 Traders scan, not read.
 Layout governs perception speed.

-Service Design Framing
+Design Framing

 • Market data ingestion